brian32768/windows_bin/README.md

 # windows_bin
-The scripts I keep in my Windows bin folder.
+The files I keep in my Windows bin folder.

+bashrc    I load this from the real .bashrc

+drmi	  Purge dead Docker images

 killnode  kill the node.exe processes leftover by parcel.

 open      an attempt to make 'open' work like it does in MacOS.

 uptime	  Something to say when Brian compulsively types "uptime".